This post may contain affiliate links. Please read our disclosure policy.

 Can I freeze lentil soup?

-Yes, this soup freezes well.
-Let it cool completely, then store it in a freezer-safe container for up to 3 months.
+Yes, lentil soup freezes well.
+Let it cool completely, then freeze in an airtight container for up to 3 months.
+Thaw in the refrigerator.

 Ways To Use Leftover Ingredients